WordPress/Advanced-administration-handbook/wordpress/site-architecture.md

 #### Pages and Link Categories

-The [Pages](https://codex.wordpress.org/Pages "Pages") and [Links](https://codex.wordpress.org/Links_Manager "Links Manager") category, labeled "Blogroll", uses the [<?php get\_links\_list(); ?>](https://codex.wordpress.org/Template_Tags/get_links_list "Template Tags/get links list") and [<?php wp\_list\_pages(); ?>](https://codex.wordpress.org/Template_Tags/wp_list_pages "Template Tags/wp list pages") template tags which automatically generates a heading.
+The [Pages](https://codex.wordpress.org/Pages "Pages") and [Links](https://codex.wordpress.org/Links_Manager "Links Manager") category, labeled "Blogroll", uses the [<?php get_links_list(); ?>](https://codex.wordpress.org/Template_Tags/get_links_list "Template Tags/get links list") and [<?php wp_list_pages(); ?>](https://codex.wordpress.org/Template_Tags/wp_list_pages "Template Tags/wp list pages") template tags which automatically generates a heading.

 For the **Links** category, it generates an h2 heading for that set of links.
 This means you can style the menu h2 heading to look differently from the rest of the headings, or, if you want them to all look the same, make sure that the menu h2 style _matches_ the rest of the category styles which are not automatically generated.

 The **Pages** template tag generates pagenav as the heading and then identifies the pages in a new way.
-As a general list viewed on multi-post and single post views, the Page list items feature a class="page\_item" to style those links.
-When viewing an individual Page, that Page's link will change to class="current\_page\_item", which can then be styled to look differently from the rest of the Page links.
+As a general list viewed on multi-post and single post views, the Page list items feature a class="page_item" to style those links.
+When viewing an individual Page, that Page's link will change to class="current_page_item", which can then be styled to look differently from the rest of the Page links.

 #### Categories, Archives, and Meta

 The other sidebar section titles, _categories_, _archives_, _meta_, and others, do not use template tags which generate their own titles.
 These are set inside of PHP statements which "print" the text on the page.
-While these could be put inside of [heading tags](https://codex.wordpress.org/Designing_Headings "Designing Headings"), WordPress uses the \_e() function to display or "echo" the text titles while also marking the text as a possible target for language translation.
+While these could be put inside of [heading tags](https://codex.wordpress.org/Designing_Headings "Designing Headings"), WordPress uses the `_e()` function to display or `echo` the text titles while also marking the text as a possible target for language translation.
 If you will be [developing your theme](https://codex.wordpress.org/Theme_Development "Theme Development") for [public release](https://codex.wordpress.org/Designing_Themes_for_Public_Release "Designing Themes for Public Release"), using the echo functions is highly recommended.

 You can style these individually or all the same.
-Some Themes, like the Default Theme, put all these in <h2> headings so the list headings will all look the same.
+Some Themes, like the Default Theme, put all these in `<h2>` headings so the list headings will all look the same.
 Therefore, they may or may not use style references for each section.
 You may add them if you need them to change the look of each section of links.

 #### Search Form